Royal Caribbean Flowrider Accidents

 Were you hurt while riding the FlowRider?

-In fact, there have been many documented cases of both minor and major passenger injuries – cuts, broken wrists and ankles, head trauma and concussions, ripped toe nails and more.
+For well over a decade, there have been many documented cases of both minor and major passenger injuries related to FlowRider accidents – cuts, broken wrists and ankles, head trauma and concussions, ripped toe nails and more.
 There was even on death attributed to the FlowRider on a Royal Caribbean cruise when a passenger fell, breaking his neck and died.

 Royal Caribbean Could be LIable for your injuries